scottymicfree/lucy-core-ai-/README.md

 E.M.M.A. ensures that **no agent can execute an action without passing through SafeGuard**.
 This provides a secure, auditable, and modular AI operating system framework.

 ---
+#License
+Lucy Core AI is an independent project created by Randy Webb.
+All rights reserved unless otherwise specified.
+The project may be shared for research visibility and controlled collaboration.
+Status
+Early development – architecture and core modules in progress.

 ## Getting Started